-Main changes from existing AUS 902 Review of Financial Reports (July 2002)
+Main changes from AUS 902 (July 2002)

-The main differences between this proposed ASRE and the Auditing Standard issued by the Auditing & Assurance Standards Board of the Australian Accounting Research Foundation that it supersedes, AUS 902 Review of Financial Reports, (July 2002) are that in this proposed ASRE:
+The main differences between this Standard on Review Engagements (ASRE) and the Auditing Standard issued by the Auditing and Assurance Standards Board of the Australian Accounting Research Foundation that it supersedes, AUS 902 Review of Financial Reports (July 2002) are that in this ASRE:

-- 1. The word 'shall', in the bold-type paragraphs, is the terminology used to describe an assurance practitioner's mandatory requirements, whereas an assurance practitioner's degree of responsibility was described in AUS 902 by the word 'should'; - 2.
-The explanatory paragraphs provide guidance and illustrative examples to assist the assurance practitioner in fulfilling the mandatory Requirements, whereas in AUS 902 some obligations were implied within certain explanatory paragraphs.
-Accordingly, such paragraphs have been redrafted to clarify that the matter forms part of the Explanatory Guidance; - 3.
-The term "assurance practitioner", used throughout this ASRE, includes the auditor of the entity. - 4.
-Application of the Standard is restricted to reviews of historical financial information other than a financial report.
-The application of AUS 902 was not restricted in this way. - 5.
-ASRE 2405 has been developed in recognition of the existence of other assurance Standards that have been issued, or are proposed to be issued, since AUS 902 was last revised, namely: - (a) ASRE 2400 Reviews of Financial Reports Performed by an Assurance Practitioner Who is not the Auditor of the Entity; - (b) ASRE 2410 Reviews of Interim and Other Financial Reports Performed by the Independent Auditor of the Entity; - (c) ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information; - (d) (Proposed) ASAE 3100 Compliance Engagements; and - (e) (Proposed) ASAE 3500 Performance Engagements.
+- 1. The word 'shall', in the bold-type paragraphs, is the terminology used to describe an assurance practitioner's mandatory requirements, whereas an assurance practitioner's degree of responsibility was described in AUS 902 by the word 'should'. - 2.
+The Explanatory Guidance paragraphs provide guidance and illustrative examples to assist the assurance practitioner in fulfilling the mandatory requirements, whereas in AUS 902 some obligations were implied within certain explanatory paragraphs.
+Accordingly, such paragraphs have been redrafted to clarify that the matter forms part of the explanatory guidance. - 3.
+Application is restricted to reviews of historical financial information other than a financial report.
+The application of AUS 902 was not restricted in this way. - It is not practical here to compare the wording of each Requirement in ASRE 2405 to the equivalent Requirement in AUS 902.
+However, an assurance practitioner's obligations under ASRE 2405 are not less than those under AUS 902 - 5.
+The following additional mandatory requirements have been included: - 5.1 This Standard on Review Engagements (ASRE) applies to a review of historical financial information, other than a financial report (paragraph 1). - 5.2 Where in rare and exceptional circumstances, factors outside the assurance practitioner's control prevent the assurance practitioner from complying with a relevant mandatory requirement of this ASRE, the assurance practitioner shall: - (a) if possible, perform appropriate alternative procedures; and - (b) document in the working papers: